 Regardless of your chosen dietary protocol, we would highly recommend drinking lemon juice and apple cider vinegar for all the health benefits noted above.

-Incorporating these affordable and highly-accessible food-based nutritional elements into your daily regimen will boost the already outstanding health benefits of eating a ketogenic, or any other healthful low-carb diet.
+Incorporating these affordable and highly-accessible food-based nutritional elements into your daily regimen will boost the already outstanding health benefits of eating a ketogenic, or any other healthy low-carb diet.

 Furthermore, the symbiotic nature of lemon juice, ACV, and the keto diet will only work to further increase alkalinity when combined, with each element shown to prevent the risk of certain diseases while also acting as a boost to fat loss—an all-around win!